project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 ## Prerequisites

-* Minimum 2 servers with 2 cpu cores and 7 GB RAM, running Ubuntu server 16.04 LTS.
+* Minimum 2 servers with 7 GB RAM, running Ubuntu server 16.04 LTS.
 You can scale the infrastructure by adding servers.
 Sunbird is designed to scale horizontally.
 The servers should connect to each other over TCP on the following [ports](developer-docs/installation/server_installation/#mapping-ports) The scripts do not work on virtual machines created locally (using VMware/VirtualBox) and have been tested on Azure and AWS VMs.

 * Recommended that you have a domain name and a valid SSL certificate for the domain.
 If you do not have a domain name, you can configure Sunbird such that it can be accessed over an IP address.
 If you have a domain name, and you want to get an SSL certificate, refer [Let's Encrypt](https://letsencrypt.org/) to generate a free certificate which is valid for 90 days.